RIOT-OS/RIOT/MAINTAINING.md

     Is the problem that the PR intends to solve clearly stated?
 2. Is the solution presented in the PR as simple as possible to satisfy the requirements, but no simpler?
+3. Is the PR functionally atomic?
+Does it address a single issue or should it be split into multiple individual PRs?
-3. Is the solution well designed on a high level?
+4. Is the solution well designed on a high level?
-4. Do the concepts used by the PR make sense?
+5. Do the concepts used by the PR make sense?
-5. Does the PR break with existing concepts?
+6. Does the PR break with existing concepts?
-6. Is the structure of the PR itself valid?
+7. Is the structure of the PR itself valid?
-7. Are there clear and adequate instructions on how to test the PR? \
+8. Are there clear and adequate instructions on how to test the PR? \
     This may or may not include implemented tests as part of the PR.
-8. Does the code compile and run?
+9. Does the code compile and run?
-9. Does this PR respect the rights of previous authors, either through retaining their commits or by retaining their copyrights in the boilerplate headers?
+10. Does this PR respect the rights of previous authors, either through retaining their commits or by retaining their copyrights in the boilerplate headers?
-10. Is the PR a duplicate of another PR?
+11. Is the PR a duplicate of another PR?

 ### 2. - Review the design of the code